msoftware/wallabag.org/content/posts/wallabagger-howto.md

 ## Installation

-You can install Wallabagger from three ways:
+You can install Wallabagger from these ways:

-- [From google webstore:](https://chrome.google.com/webstore/detail/wallabagger/gbmgphmejlcoihgedabhgjdkcahacjlj) - open this page with Chromium-based browser (tested Chrome, Yandex browser, Vivaldi) and click the "add to chrome" button
+- [From google webstore:](https://chrome.google.com/webstore/detail/wallabagger/gbmgphmejlcoihgedabhgjdkcahacjlj).
+Open this page with Chromium-based browser (tested Chrome, Yandex browser, Vivaldi) and click the "add to chrome" button

   ![webstore](/images/wallabagger/inst-webstore.png)